Lacunary function: A simple example

-The power series converges uniformly on any open domain |z| < 1.
+The power series converges locally uniform on any open domain |z| < 1.
 This can be proved by comparing f with the geometric series, which is absolutely convergent when |z| < 1.
 So f is analytic on the open unit disk.
-Nevertheless, f has a singularity at every point on the unit circle, and cannot be analytically continued outside of the open unit disk, as the following argument demonstrates.
+Nevertheless, f has a singularity at infinitely many points on the unit circle, and cannot be analytically continued outside of the open unit disk, as the following argument demonstrates.